HighlanderRobotics/Highlanders-Training/Docs/General/BasicGit.md

 ### Notes

-- _We may begin using Github's pull request feature in the future, update with current practices_
+- We use GitHub's pull request (PR) feature to manage branches and merges.
+Always make sure to merge to main using a PR.
+PR's will be explained further in the Git Workflow docs.
 - Always commit code that at the very least compiles (you can check this by running the "Build robot code" option in WPILibs command bar)
 - Commit messages should be short and simple, ~10 words is a good target.
   If it's too long, use multiple lines in the commit message